GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Special cases

 In particular, we can apply Theorem~\ref{trm:cohomology-generators-general-setting} in order to compute the $S$-module basis for the $T$-equivariant cohomology.
 The results of this computation are presented in Figure~\ref{figure:ExCohomGenLoop}.
 For the filtered $T$-stable subvarieties corresponding to the fixed points, we use the same notation as in Theorem~\ref{trm:t-stable_filtration-general-setting}.
 Observe that $Z_4$ is not smooth in $p_2$ and $p_3$, We apply Lemma~\ref{lma:euler-class-along-resolution}.(3) to compute the equivariant Euler classes $\mr{Eu}_T(p_2,Z_4)$ and $\mr{Eu}_T(p_3,Z_4)$.
 These computations are described in Appendix~\ref{app:Desing}.
 For all other equivariant Euler classes we can apply Lemma~\ref{lma:euler-class-along-resolution}.(1).

 We conclude this example by describing the ring structure of $H_T^\bullet(\mr{Gr}_2(M))$.
-Under localisation, the addition and multiplication laws, are defined component wise.
+Under localisation, the addition and multiplication laws, are defined componentwise.
 It is hence immediate to see that $\theta_1$ is the unit of the ring.
 It is also easy to check that